Steve2955/readspss/index.md

 One can agree that this is a minor problem.
 My bigger problem with the package is, that I am not yet convinced that `ReadStat` and `haven` are tested enough.
-Even though I am sure that authors of both made sure that in most cases their package works, in many cases it does not.
+Even though I am sure that authors of both made sure that in most cases their software works, there are still cases where it does not.
 During the development process of `readspss` I reported a few bugs to the haven package.
-Among them were incorrectly trimmed long strings and a severe bug where por-files read simply incorrect values.
+Among them were incorrectly trimmed long strings and a severe bug where por-files imported awfully incorrect values.
 All errors were found using publicly available data files, writing unit tests and comparing data across different R-packages, PSPP and various versions of SPSS.
-Until I see that such behavior is adopted by other packages, I simply do not trust them.
-If the import process of data fails, one does not have to worry about everything that follows.
+Until I see that such behavior is adopted by other packages, I simply do not trust them and maybe you should not either.
+If the import process of data fails, one does not have to worry about anything else.

 The development of `readspss` began once development of `readstata13` slowed down.
 Having written most of the `c++` code to import dta-files, I learned a lot about binary files and Rcpp development.
-Since SPSS was another statistical software used at the university I worked at that time, it felt natural to have a look at sav-files.
+Since SPSS was another statistical software used at the university where I worked at that time, it felt natural to have a look at sav-files.
 Shortly after I learned that the dta-file documentation is priceless, not available for SPSS and development ceased for quite some time.
 In February 2018 I changed jobs, resulting in many train rides.
 A project was needed and development began again.
 Using the PSPP documentation and countless hours of trial and error lead to the current state of the package.

 ## Thanks

 `readspss` uses code of Ben Pfaff for the encryption part.
-It uses code from TDA by Goetz Rohwer and Ulrich Poetter for the conversion of numerics in the por- parser.
+It uses code from [TDA](http://www.stat.ruhr-uni-bochum.de/tda.html) by Goetz Rohwer and Ulrich Poetter for the conversion of numerics in the por-parser.
 The PSPP documentation was a huge help.
 Without the testing by Ulrich Poetter this package would not be as complete as it is.

 ## Last words